tzuhsien/Voice-conversion-evaluation/README.md

 You can find more information with metadata [here](https://github.com/tzuhsien/Voice-conversion-evaluation/blob/master/examples/README.md).

-There is an example for generating metadata below.
+There is an example for generating metadata.
 ```
   python make_metadata.py \
     VCTK /path_of_datasets/VCTK-Corpus \